ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FLiterature Review.md

 			  This equation can be used for any point along the nozzle, as long as the corresponding flow Mach number (\(M_e\)) is used.
 		- Aggregate Performance Loss
 		  id:: 64b187ff-2db4-4fe4-997f-f52657d8a1a0
 			- To calculate the aggregate performance loss, a step-by-step procedure is followed.
-First, independent loss factors not affected by boundary layer effects are determined.
-The divergence thrust correction factor is calculated based on the divergent half angle.
+First, independent loss factors not affected by boundary layer effects are determined:  The divergence thrust correction factor is calculated based on the divergent half angle.
 			  Then, the properties of the boundary layer, such as the compressible skin friction coefficient, exit momentum thickness, and exit displacement thickness, are calculated using known flow parameters.

 			  The following steps are taken to account for boundary layer effects: